 Excluded

-The tips that will help in Badimalika has been mentioned below:
+The tips that will help in Badimalika have been mentioned below:

-On the first go, save our energy.
-Make an effort, not to exaggeration.
+• On the first go, save our energy.
+Make an effort, not to exaggerate.
 You’re making progress if you’re moving slowly.

 Extra Days in Kathmandu